ChandanieT/post-install-config/README.md

 <img src="https://i.imgur.com/K2zu6H9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Departments were configured through the Agents tab under the Admin Panel.
+A Department called "System Adminstration" was created here.
+Departments are configured through the Agents tab under the Admin Panel and clicking on Add New department.

 Departments are used to route tickets in help desk.
 The Deparments may be private or public and they can be assigned to 1 or more agents and managers.
 </p>
 <br />